 Shaking up how and where you exercise, especially with a set of the best cross training shoes for multi-exercise support, has its benefits, too.
-Parkour, or free running, uses outdoor spaces and the urban environment to improve your fitness and build practical muscle, especially if you add any of the Black Friday protein deals into your diet too.
+Parkour, or free running, uses outdoor spaces and the urban environment to improve your fitness and build practical muscle.

 The moves, like climbing, running, and jumping, require muscular and core strength to perform safely, especially given the unusual environments in which parkour enthusiasts find themselves.

 Fortunately, you don't have to be preparing for an adventurous inner-city free run to benefit from a stronger core and functional muscle.
 If you're after a focused, practical workout, then fitness YouTuber Adam Sinickihas has you covered with his exercise plan for free runners.

 Watch The Bioneer's strength and conditioning plan for free runners